 One of the most exciting new techniques in plastic surgery is that of fat grafting, specifically injectable fat grafting.
-While the potential use of fat as a filler has been known for over 50 years, solid blocks of fat when transplanted are known to completely reabsorb away.
+While the potential use of fat as a filler has been known for more than 100 years, large solid pieces of fat are known to completely resorb away when transplanted.
 Because of the long-standing use of liposuction, fat is widely available as a non-solid graft material that can be injected.
 It is this concept of injectable fat grafting that has come to the forefront and provided new treatment options in plastic surgery.

 Some equate fat injections to that of synthetic injectable fillers.
 But beyond their injectability, they are used for entirely different purposes.
-Fat grafting is for larger volume problems, such as in the face, breast and hands, and is used with the intent for a more permanent volume-enhancing effect.
+Fat grafting is for larger volume problems, such as in the face, breast, buttocks and the hands, and is used with the intent for a more permanent volume-enhancing effect.

 But the one thing that has really tipped the balance to wider acceptance and usage of fat grafting is the revelation on stem cells.
 The realization that high concentrations of stem cells reside in fat (500x greater than in bone marrow) has raised the potential that they can be used for better volume preservation and even promote healing in difficult wounds.
 The stem cell has been given magical properties even though whether it really has any benefit to a fat injection is far from an established medical fact.
 Many anecdotal claims are being made about skin quality improvement and anti-aging tissue effects.
 While the science has yet to provide proven support of these observations, the potential of it has propelled injectable fat transplantation into one of the hottest topics in all of plastic surgery today.
 Once scoured and held in disrepute by most plastic surgeons, fat grafting has undergone a complete reversal of medical acceptance and the well-known benefits of stem cells are helping it along.

 - nasolabial fold reduction

 - calf augmentation